-Start of programme: September 2014 - subject to final approval
+Start of programme: September 2015

-Mode of Attendance: Full Time
+Mode of Attendance: Full-time

 Teaching & Learning